William J. Pomeroy: Military career

 He was neither court-martialed nor an AWOL.
-In November 1945, he returned to the United States, where he stayed at the Bolling Field and later at Camp Dix, New Jersey, where he was given a honorable discharge on April 11, 1946.
+In November 1945, he returned to the United States, where he stayed at the Bolling Field and later at Camp Dix, New Jersey, where he was given an honorable discharge on April 11, 1946.
 Pomeroy, as stated by cables in 1952, was a technical sergeant.

 Life in the Philippines

 First years since his return

 Disgruntled at his post-military civilian life, Pomeroy decided to return to the Philippines in late 1947, leaving his parents and his brother at their residence at Rochester.
 He reportedly renounced his American citizenship.

 He then took part in establishing communist front youth movements.

 He enrolled at the University of the Philippines for a four-year journalism course.
 However, after two years, in 1949, after studying the United States Bill of Rights, he quit and left Manila.

 In 1948, Pomeroy married Celia Mariano of Manila; a Bachelor of Science graduate at the same university who joined a communist group in the city in April 1940, and later the Huks—then the anti-Japanese resistance movement.